 “It’s probably one area where there’ll likely need to be regulation for minimum security standards because the market isn’t going to correct itself,” he said.
 “The problem is these devices still work.
 The fish tank or the CCTV camera still work.”

-While the world is still finding the means to tackle the problems Internet is facing, the internet of things adding an added pressure on security experts world across to make the world more safer.
+While the world is still finding the means to tackle the problems the Internet is facing, the internet of things adding an added pressure on security experts world across to make the world more safer.
 Wonder if the technology is proving itself to be blessings or curse.